kimlan1510/club-manager/README.md

       messagingSenderId: "xxxx"
     };
 * where "xxx" is the specific Firebase credential you obtained earlier.
-* _On the left-hand side panel, click Database option._
+* _Go back to Firebase website, on the left-hand side panel, click Database option._
 * _Select the 3 vertical dots on the right-hand side and select 'import JSON'._
 * _Navigate to the project folder and select Database.json._
 * _In terminal or Windows PowerShell, navigate to the project folder, ex: cd Desktop/ClubManager_